 - Neurophysiology - Epilepsy Center

 The Department also includes a selection of research centers and programs:

-- Cellular Neuroscience, Neurodegeneration and Repair: the School of Medicine has formed a new interdepartmental program in Cellular Neuroscience, Neurodegeneration and Repair (CNNR) that will accelerate the pace of Yale’s research on neurodegenerative diseases and nerve injury and repair.
+- Cellular Neuroscience, Neurodegeneration and Repair: The interdepartmental program in Cellular Neuroscience, Neurodegeneration and Repair (CNNR) will accelerate the pace of Yale’s research on neurodegenerative diseases and nerve injury and repair.